My fianccee and I bought our cat a hot tub.

 Cat Dandy’s newest accessory

 The same day Thomas’ hot tub arrived in the mail, I received a new hat.

 It’s a burgundy felt short-brim fedora from New York Hat Co.
 I wore it Monday for the first time.

-Unlike the new earrings I showed you last week, this hat doesn't really complement Thomas in an aesthetic sense, although burgundy goes well with gray, one of Thomas' main colors.
+The hat doesn’t really complement Thomas in an aesthetic sense, although burgundy goes well with gray, one of Thomas’ main colors.

 What’s your experience with heated beds?
 Have your cats loved them or been indifferent?
 Did you have to lure them in like Daphne and I did?
 Did you get a new hat or trousers recently?
 Have you been expanding the color in your wardrobe?
 Does it match your cat?
 Tell me in the comments.

 Cat Dandy know Bob Dylan was right, everybody must get stoned: